lsaa/crimson-skies/index.md

 ## Special Thanks to

-- Github Pages for having the website hosted.
+- Github Pages for having the website hosted
-- The artists that contributed to the genre.
+- The artists that contributed to the genre
-- All the kitties of the world.
+- All the kitties of the world

 ## Recent Posts